N3XT0R/laravel-mysql-sync/README.md

 This Tool allows Laravel/Lumen Developers to syncing mysql databases to the local environment from any configured environment like staging or production systems.

+## Requirements

+- mysqldump on remote machines
+- mysql-client on local machine

 ## Installation

 ```shell script